 I also remember being at the ATM, and someone left their keys on the top ledge.
 Because I’m a Tile user, my app reported to the owner the keys had been seen.
 The nice part is this is transparent as I don’t know the owner and vice versa.

-There are a number of Tiles, but I like the two below.
+There are several Tiles, but I like the two below.
 My preference is the Tile Mate as it’s smaller and has a replaceable battery.
-But, some people may prefer the stronger Tile Style.
-I’ve not tested the company’s Slim product or new tags so I can’t comment.
+I’ve not tested the company’s Slim product or new tags, so I can’t comment.